andyaiken/skirmish/tasks.md

 ### Campaign Map Screen

+* Your first encounter must be on the coast
 * You should only be able to start an encounter in adjacent regions

 ### Encounter Screen